A Self-Drive Day Tour of Tutuila’s West Coast

 From Tia Seu Lupe to Turtle and Shark Site

-From Tia Seu Lupe, head south back onto the Tafuna main road and head west towards the golf course.
-Take the first turn off towards Vaitogi.
-Take the intersection at Route 010 south towards the coast.
+From Tia Seu Lupe, you'll want to head south back onto the main Tafuna road and cruise west towards the golf course.
+Keep your eyes peeled for the first turn-off towards Vaitogi – it's easy to miss if you're not watching for it.

 Journey to Fagatele Bay